amekhan1a/provenanced/README.md

 ## file provenance tracker

-a linux daemon that remembers who created what file, it watches configured directories and stamps new files with extended attributes containing the creator's executable path, pid, and a timestamp of creation
+a linux daemon that watches configured directories and stamps new files with extended attributes containing the creator's executable path, pid, and a timestamp of creation

 ## usage